postboy/ngrad/README.md

 Copyright 2024 Zuboff Ivan

-Copyright 2012 Steve Losh (see his ["zen"](https://github.com/sjl/zen) project used as base for this one)
+Copyright 2012 Steve Losh (see his [zen project](https://github.com/sjl/zen) used as base for this one)

 MIT/X11 Licensed.